Accessible color and contrast

 Never use color (or any other sensory cues [position, shape, sound, etc.]) alone to visually convey important information.
 If color transmits something meaningful on a page (such as a link, required field or active state), provide a secondary method to communicate the information.
 For example, one of the most common methods of indicating a link is to underline it.

-Color should not be the sole visual cue. | Use a secondary cue for users who are color bind. |
+Use a secondary cue for users who are color blind. |

-What if I can't see the color red very well? | Underlining links helps users detect linked text. |
+What if I can't see the color red very well? |

 In addition to underlining text, you can also use bold-face, patterns, icons, text descriptions, etc., to add secondary non-color visual cues.